Fighting Modern Security Threats With Intel and an Effective Cyber-Intelligence Solution

 WWT and Intel have partnered to help apply the Splunk/Intel reference configuration, which enables comprehensive data-mining capabilities that bring much-needed visibility to help thwart modern security challenges.
 And, it does so quickly to close security gaps and avoid business disruption.

 The key to effective security analytics: Complete visibility and actionable information

-A strong cyber-intelligence solution is based on leading data indexing and search technologies from Splunk and Confluent’s Kafka message bus, ingesting immense data volumes from hundreds of sources.
+A strong cyber-intelligence solution is based on leading data indexing and search technologies from Splunk and Confluent’s Kafka event streaming platform, ingesting immense data volumes from hundreds of sources.
 And, it’s enabled through Intel® technology and WWT’s platform expertise.

 A key innovation of the cyber-intelligence solution is its ability to readily access data from previously siloed environments.
 This provides total visibility across your entire enterprise using a common work surface.
 In legacy environments, users might consume services in multiple places — cloud, mobile, data center and so forth — and traditional fragmented security systems would see those instances only as single, unconnected events.
 Perhaps the events might be analyzed later, but not until long after they occurred, which can be too late.
 But with increased visibility across all data streams, those seemingly separate events can be correlated to reveal potential threats.

 Your cyber-intelligence solution searches with Splunk’s SPL (Search Processing Language) can be developed to red-flag known event indicators based on factors such as: